acibojbp/Telstra-Spring4Shell/README.md

 _Before proceeding with this simulation, it's essential to note that it involves the handling of malware.
 Please ensure that you conduct these tasks in a controlled and secure environment to prevent any unintended consequences.
 Always prioritize safety and adhere to cybersecurity best practices while engaging with this simulation._

+_All information provided in this repository is sourced directly from the program itself._

 ## Task 1 - Responding to a malware attack

 An alert has come into the Security Operation Centre (SOC).
 Triage the alert and respond to the malware attack by contacting the appropriate team.